Adzz/live_view_talk/talk.md

 Have more lifecycle functions.
 Exist still in the parent process.
 Have their own state.
 Component owns it, parent process though.

+Example might be toggling between a return and a single in the create modal UI.

 #### Different LiveView